CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 *I didn't get any pictures this day, so here's a screenshot of the program we use instead. :)*

 ## Day 10: Coffee Tour, Data Science Lecture #4  (7/17/2026)
 I had coffee for the first time!
-I did not
+I had not had coffee until that point, but it was a good time to try coffee for the first time.

-## Day 11: Cascado Trail, Data Science Lecture #5  (7/18/2026)
+## Day 11:The Day off  (7/18/2026)
+The day was quiet, and while we did make progress by doing independent work on our project, we had the freedom to explore.
+Many of our members hiked to the hot springs, although I stayed back with some of the girls and enjoyed the hot tub.

 ## Day 12: Heading Home (7/19/2026)
 The goodbyes were more sentimental than I would have ever conceive.
 We had done so much as a group together, and I am really proud and grateful for everyone. :)